Murray’s Creole Pub is a place for community and storytelling

 Photo courtesy Murray’s Creole Pub

-Weeks said fans of his work at North of Bourbon will certainly find some familiar dishes on the menu at Murray’s, but he’s pushing the southern Louisiana influence even further, serving dishes informed by his family’s history in St. Landry Parish.
+Weeks said fans of his work at North of Bourbon will certainly find some familiar dishes on the menu at Murray’s, and he’s pushing the southern Louisiana influence even further, serving dishes informed by his family’s history in St. Landry Parish.

 Cooking has been part of Lawrence Weeks’s life since early childhood.
 He spent a lot of time in the kitchen with his grandmother, learning basics like milk gravies and rues.
-When he went to culinary school, many of the dishes were already familiar to him, though maybe by a different name — the chefs call a milk gravy a bechemel.
+When he went to culinary school, many of the dishes were already familiar to him, though maybe by a different name — the chefs call milk gravy a bechemel.

 Weeks chose to honor that family legacy of cooking with the new restaurant’s name — his grandfather Lawrence Xavier Murray and great grandfather Lawrence Ignatius Murray were both cooks in Louisiana at a time when Black people couldn’t become head chefs.